sharadp1415/Chess-Engine/README.md

 Fully implemented chess engine using Minimax Algorithm with Alpha-Beta pruning.
 Able to calculate 5 levels deep and play at around 800 level.

+Utilized Spring Boot to create a REST API middle-end.

 Feature rich UI developed in React with capabilities to play against chess engine or another player.